Mexico City with Jonathan Zaragoza

 What is the cancelation policy?

-You may cancel on or before February 9, 2020 and receive a full refund minus a $500 per-person service fee.
-If you cancel between February 10 and March 15, there is a 50% cancellation fee.
-On or after March 16 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).
+You may cancel on or before January 7, 2021 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after January 8, 2021 there is a 50% cancellation fee.
+If you cancel on or after March 8, 2021 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or of the trip being canceled for unforeseeable reasons (see our Terms and Conditions for full details).
+Please note that for guests who are transferring trips or traveling on rescheduled trip dates, your cancelation terms will vary from the above, and are generally non-refundable.
+Please refer to your correspondence from our Customer Experience team for specific details.